 The Alhambra is a sprawling complex of lavish palaces and gardens, located roughly 90-minutes away from Malaga.
 A kaleidoscope of intricate Moorish architecture, the Alhambra was the seat of the Nasrid dynasty, the last Muslim rulers in the Iberian Peninsula, which reigned over Granada from 1230 until 1492.
 The 14th-century Nasrid Palaces are the centerpiece of Alhambra and are considered one of the best examples of Islamic architecture in Europe.

-Spend a few hours touring the Alhambra, including the Nasrid Palaces, the Generalife Palace and its gardens, and the Carlos V Palace.
+Spend a few hours touring this spectacular Spain landmark, including the Nasrid Palaces, the Generalife Palace and its gardens, and the Carlos V Palace.
 Wear comfortable walking shoes and save some time to explore the gorgeous city of Granada afterward.

 Spain is known for having some of the best beaches in the Mediterranean.

 From the wild Galician coast to the warm Mediterranean Sea, Spain boasts roughly 3,000 miles of coastline that is home to almost 600 Blue Flag beaches—one in every six Blue Flag beaches in the world is located in Spain.

 Pack your swimsuit and relax on one of Spain’s best golden swathes.
 One of the best things to do in Ibiza is to visit the Cala Conta Beach, a 30-minute drive from Ibiza Town, where the aquamarine water laps on the soft shore.
 Two sections of the beach meet at a large rocky outcrop, where a laidback restaurant and bar await at the top.

 Barceloneta Beach is popular with both locals and tourists because of its central location and excellent facilities in the Catalonian capital.
 Just a short walk from La Rambla and the Christopher Columbus monument, this blissful beach is a perfect destination for both water sports enthusiasts and sun-seekers.

 Facilities include showers, bathrooms, and even free WiFi access.
 Make a reservation at the iconic sail-shaped W Barcelona at the southern tip of the beach for a sunset cocktail after a stint on the sand.